Chapter 8. Muscle Tissue

 By the end of this section, you will be able to:

-- explain concentric, isotonic, and eccentric contractions;
+- Explain concentric, isotonic, and eccentric contractions

-- define the following terms: muscle tension (force), twitch, muscle tone, and motor unit;
+- Define the following terms: muscle tension (force), twitch, muscle tone, and motor unit

-- describe how action potential frequency and the recruitment of different size motor units are used to progressively increase muscle tension;
+- Describe how action potential frequency and the recruitment of different size motor units are used to progressively increase muscle tension

-- explain how changes in muscle length and sliding filament zone of overlap are associated with changes in muscle tension, as illustrated in a muscle length-tension graph;
+- Explain how changes in muscle length and sliding filament zone of overlap are associated with changes in muscle tension, as illustrated in a muscle length-tension graph

-- label the latent, contraction, and relaxation periods of a muscle twitch graph and describe the cellular and molecular events that occur in each period;
+- Label the latent, contraction, and relaxation periods of a muscle twitch graph and describe the cellular and molecular events that occur in each period

-- define wave summation, tetanus, and treppe; and
+- Define wave summation, tetanus, and treppe

-- interpret graphs of muscle tension versus stimulus frequency to explain the physiological basis of summation, unfused tetanus, and complete tetanus.
+- Interpret graphs of muscle tension versus stimulus frequency to explain the physiological basis of summation, unfused tetanus, and complete tetanus

 Types of Muscle Contraction